mpiraux/draft-piraux-space-constellation-code/draft-piraux-space-constellation-code.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "A code to describe satellite constellations"
-abbrev: "TODO - Abbreviation"
+abbrev: "Constellation code"
 category: info

-docname: draft-todo-yourname-protocol-latest
+docname: draft-piraux-space-constellation-code-latest
-submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
+submissiontype: IRTF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date:
 consensus: true